About the Lapsed Geographer

 You want the long story??
 Well… after my undergrad BSc in Geography from University College London, I worked for a small urban regeneration consultancy as an interim policy researcher for the London Borough of Hackney.
 I then entered the Civil Service as a research officer for HMRC, and picked up an MSc in Social Research Methods and Statistics from City University, London along the way.
 After a couple of years in HMRC I joined the Cabinet Office to help set up the Civil Service People Survey, a team which I then went on to lead for about 6 years.
 During a sabbatical from the Civil Service I went to work for the OECD’s Observatory of Public Sector Innovation for a year.
 I returned to the Cabinet Office in late 2017 my work has increasingly focussed on the application of data science tools and techniques to improve our approach to analysis.
 I left the Cabinet Office, and the Civil Service in August 2022.

-I have a Twitter account that I don’t use very much, and have recently joined Mastodon.
-You can view my public code on GitHub.
+I have a Bluesky account that I don’t use very much, and an even less used Mastodon account.
+You can view my public code on GitHub, or read my portfolio website.